-TD Ameritrade offers temporary commission free option promotions, but commissions are typically $9.99 on stocks, options and Exchange Traded Funds (ETFs), $34.99 for Interactive Voice Response (IVR) trading over the phone and $44.99 for broker assisted transactions.
-A detailed commission and fee schedule can be found on the firm’s website.
+TD Ameritrade Fees are variouse, The broker offers temporary commission free option promotions, but commissions are typically $9.99 on stocks, options and Exchange Traded Funds (ETFs), $34.99 for Interactive Voice Response (IVR) trading over the phone and $44.99 for broker assisted transactions.
+A detailed commission and Ameritrade Fees schedule can be found on the firm’s website.

 Minimum account deposit of $3,000 allows for free trades over a period of 60 days.

 Minimum account deposit of $25,000 to $99,999 allows for 60 days of free trading plus a $100 bonus.

 Minimum account deposit of $100,000 to $249,999 allows for 60 days of commission free trading with a $300 bonus.

 Minimum account deposit of $250,000 or more allows for 60 days of commission free trading and a bonus of $600.

 Account holders may deposit funds into trading accounts using electronic fund transfers (ETFs) from banks and other financial institutions, wire transfers and checks.
 Fund withdrawals are transacted using the same methods but withdrawal details vary between different types of investment accounts.